Finalist Miss Canada 2021

 Hello,

 I am dedicated to transforming communities through innovation and courage.
-I serve as an educational mentor to young women.
-By sharing my challenges with adversity as a racialized woman in a STEM program, I help guide students on coping with mental health difficulties.
-I have collaborated with various charities such as the Canadian Cancer Society, Leukemia & Lymphoma Society of Canada and received over $100,000 in funding for humanitarian initiatives.
-As former Vice President of the One Blood for Life Foundation, I led the recruitment of 1,410 new stem cell registrants, 3,350 blood donors and an activation of 542 volunteers.
+I serve as an educational mentor to young women and help guide students on coping with mental health difficulties.
+As former Vice President of the One Blood for Life Foundation, I led the recruitment of over 1,400 new stem cell registrants and over 3000 blood donors.
 I’ve also been involved with Surrey Memorial Hospital’s Medical Behavioural Unit for patients with neurocognitive disorders such as Dementia and Alzheimer’s.
 I created a documentary highlighting the unit’s need for financial aid and medical equipment, which won the Big Miracles Fund of $70,000.